 Is it possible to cancel an offer?

 Yes, you can cancel an offer at any time if it hasn't been accepted by another player.
 To do that, click on the trash bin icon.
-By cancelling the offer, the resources you offered are placed back in your Warehouse/Granary and the reserved merchant will be available again.
-This means that before you cancel an offer, you should make sure that you have space for the resources!
+By cancelling the offer, the resources you offered are placed back in your Warehouse/Granary, and the reserved merchant will be available again.
+This means that you should make sure that you have space for the resources before you cancel an offer!

 Another player accepted my offer.
 What happens now?